tilburgsciencehub/website/content/topics/Analyze/tests/test-assumptions/serial-correlation.md

 ```

-The LM (*Lagrange Multiplier*) test statistitc of `149.3` and a very small p-value, the null hypothesis that there is no serial correlation is rejected.
+The output includes the LM (*Lagrange Multiplier*) test statistitc of `149.3` and a very small p-value, indicating the presence of serial correlation.

-## Wooldridge test
+### 3. Wooldridge test

+The Wooldridge test regresses the residuals from a regression in first-differences (ref) on its lags, and then tests that the coefficient on the lagged residuals equals -0.5 (H0: no serial correlation).
+To account for within-panel correlation, the variance-covariance matrix adjusted for clustering at the panel level.
+(Stata article).
+Since it is based on relatively few assumptions, the Wooldridge test exhibits good size and power properties.

+To conduct the Wooldridge test in R, you can use the following command:

 {{% codeblock %}}
 ```R